 Proper bookkeeping might not close the next big deal for your business.
 But when done right, it will tell you exactly where to devote your energy.

 You might be tempted to overlook your books.
 It’s administrative, it’s not a revenue-generating activity, and many entrepreneurs simply don’t know how to do it right.
 So you push it to the side.
+Or you don't take advantage of the numerous accounting automation system — like Knit's payroll — to sped up the process.

 This is the wrong move.